Accreditation Commission for Education in Nursing (ACEN)

-LCC’s Nursing program was approved by the National League of Nursing Accrediting Commission (NLNAC) in April 2012 and is approved by the Colorado Board of Nursing and the Colorado Community College System.
-The program completed a thorough NLNAC accreditation process, including a site visit in September 2011.
+LCC’s Nursing program was originally approved by the National League of Nursing Accrediting Commission (NLN-AC) in April 2012.
+The program completed a thorough NLN-AC accreditation process, including a site visit in September 2011.
+NLN-AC became ACEN, through which the program currently holds its accrediation.
+LCC Nursing program is also approved by the Colorado Board of Nursing and the Colorado Community College System.
 For more information contact Kathy Henderson at 719.336.1597.

-NLNAC accreditation is a voluntary peer review process intended to enhance quality
+ACEN accreditation is a voluntary peer review process intended to enhance quality improvement in nursing education.
+The benefits of accreditation by the ACEN are:

 - Provides recognition that a nursing education program has been evaluated and periodically re-evaluated by a qualified, independent group of respected and competent peers who have found it to be meeting appropriate postsecondary and higher education purposes in a satisfactory manner.